antler/caribou-docs/resources/outline.md

 transactions, nothing.
 If you have simple needs, this may be all you require.

 However, it is likely that you will want some information that lives in the request.
+That is the subject of the next section.

+## Contents of the Request Map

+Living in the request map are a variety of helpful keys that provide information about the nature of the incoming request.
+This is the basic information any controller action can use to tailor a response to that specific request.

-There are some basic keys that are available in any Ring request, currently the following:
+There are some basic keys that are available in any Ring request, currently the
+following:

 ```clj
 :uri